grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 3. Where are objects composed?
 Answer: at application entry point (`Main()` method)

 Depending on circumstances, we have different sets of best answers.
-To find them, let us take the questions on one by one.
+To find them, let's take the questions on one by one.

 When are objects composed?
 --------------------------